 Frozen shoulder doesn’t just affect your immediate ability to move your arm.
 It can lead to lingering issues that impact your quality of life for months or even years.
 Frozen shoulder can lead to long-term complications, such as:

-- Chronic pain – While pain may decrease over time, some individuals experience persistent discomfort.
+- Chronic pain: While pain may decrease over time, some individuals experience persistent discomfort.

-- Muscle atrophy – Prolonged immobility can lead to muscle weakness and atrophy around the shoulder joint, further complicating recovery.
+- Muscle atrophy: Prolonged immobility can lead to muscle weakness and atrophy around the shoulder joint, further complicating recovery.

 Is Surgery Necessary?

-For most individuals with frozen shoulder, non-surgical treatments like physical therapy and medications are effective in managing symptoms and restoring mobility.
+For most individuals with frozen shoulder, nonsurgical treatments like physical therapy and medications are effective in managing symptoms and restoring mobility.
 However, when these methods fall short, surgery may be the next step.
 While surgery is not always required, understanding the available options and what they involve can help you make an informed decision if it becomes necessary.
 Surgical options may include:

-- Arthroscopic release – A minimally invasive procedure where the tight capsule around the shoulder is cut to improve range of motion.
+- Arthroscopic release: A minimally invasive procedure where the tight capsule around the shoulder is cut to improve range of motion.

 Your Next Steps

 Frozen shoulder can be a challenging condition, but with early diagnosis and the right treatment plan, you can regain mobility and reduce pain.
-Whether it’s physical therapy, steroid injections, or in rare cases, surgery, there are effective options available to help you manage symptoms and improve your quality of life.
+Whether it’s physical therapy, steroid injections, or, in rare cases, surgery, there are effective options available to help you manage symptoms and improve your quality of life.
 If you’re experiencing shoulder pain or stiffness, don’t wait to seek help.
-Contact Ivy Rehab today and start your path to recovery.